Coupled charm and charmonium transport in a strongly coupled quark-gluon plasma

 Finally, we account for cold-nuclear-matter (CNM) effects which modify both the magnitude and $\pT$ dependence of the charm(onium) production cross sections in the Pb--Pb environment.
 The impact on the $c$-quark $\pT$ spectrum is implemented through a multiplicative modification factor adopted from Ref.~\cite{Emelyanov:1997guf},

 where the parameters are given as

 The CNM effect for charmonium $\pT$ spectra is estimated using ALICE data~\cite{ALICE:2015sru} on $J/\psi$ production in $p$-Pb collisions at forward and backward rapidities, $2.5 < |y| < 4$.
 We fit the product of the measured forward and backward nuclear modification factors, $R_{p\mathrm{Pb}}$, which can be interpreted as the net effect of shadowing in Pb--Pb collisions, as shown in the upper panel of Fig.~\ref{fig:shadow}.

-For central collisions, we estimate a suppression of 15--35\% of the integrated yield stemming from shadowing, with a $\pT$ dependence that reproduces the forward-backward $R_{p\mathrm{Pb}}$ product.
-For peripheral collisions, the shadowing effect is significantly reduced: with a 15--35\% suppression in central collisions, the suppression in peripheral collisions amounts to about $5$--$13\%$, extrapolated from central collisions using a centrality dependence parameterized through an effective nuclear absorption cross section within the Glauber model~\cite{Zhao:2008pp}.
-In contrast to central collisions, no anti-shadowing behavior is assumed at large $\pT$ for peripheral collisions.
-The $N_{\mathrm{part}}$ dependence of the shadowing for the $c\bar{c}$ production cross section is also assumed to reach values of 15--35\%, in line with our previous study~\cite{Wu:2024gil}, as displayed in the lower panel of Fig.~\ref{fig:shadow}.
+For the total charm cross section we estimate the shadowing from ALICE $D^0$ data in Pb-Pb (5.02\,TeV) by fitting a band to the available $\raa$ data~\cite{ALICE:2021rxa} using a functional form as in previous work~\cite{Zhao:2008pp}: $S(\npart)= 1-a+a\exp(-N_{\rm part}/b)$, where $(a,b)=(0.26,257.3)$ and $(0.43,58.8)$ for the upper and lower limits, see lower panel in Fig.~\ref{fig:shadow}.
+For 0--20\% central collisions the suppression amounts to 18--43\% of the integrated yield, and we assume a $\pT$ dependence that reproduces the forward-backward $R_{p\mathrm{Pb}}$ product.
+For 40--90\% peripheral collisions, the shadowing effect is reduced to 4--21\%, where, in contrast to central collisions, no anti-shadowing behavior is assumed at large $\pT$.
+For other centrality classes considered below, \ie, 40--60\%, 30--50\% and 20-40\%, the shadowing ranges are 6--30\%, 9--36\% and 12--43\%, respectively.